philzook58/philzook58.github.io/_posts/2024-07-23-naive_automata.md

     partition map:  {1: [1], 2: [2, 3], 3: [2, 3], 4: [4, 5], 5: [4, 5]}
     partition map:  {1: [1], 2: [2, 3], 3: [2, 3], 4: [4, 5], 5: [4, 5]}
     partition map:  {1: [1], 2: [2, 3], 3: [2, 3], 4: [4, 5], 5: [4, 5]}

+This is the most naive version of the algorithm.
+It can be significantly improved.
+See the paper for more <https://arxiv.org/abs/2204.12368> .
+Naive is important though

 # Bits and Bobbles